Cape Town is where the Jim Morrison of South Africans came back to life.

 The story of how two South Africans went searching to find out how he had indeed ‘died’ became famous in the Oscar winning documentary Searching For Sugarman.

-The disbelief of his daughters as a packed audience of five thousand or so South Africans, spanning all generations, exploded into applause as their father rose from the dead like Lazarus and appeared on stage in Cape Town will make even the hardest hearted of us cry.
+The disbelief of his daughters as a packed audience of five thousand or so South Africans, spanning all generations, exploded into applause as their father came on stage in Cape Town will make even the hardest hearted of us cry.

 Imagine … your father is an unknown laborer in a decaying city in North America, and in Southern Hemisphere countries, South Africa, Australia, New Zealand, he is a musical God!?

-And one day he returned from the dead … fairy tales do not come better than that … !!!
+Fairy tales do not come better than that …

 I have yet to physically visit Mabu Vinyl, http://www.mabuvinyl.co.za/, the now famous Cape Town music and book store tucked into Rheede Street, just off Kloof Street in Gardens.